 - Monte Carlo estimates the properties of a distribution by examining random samples from the distribution.

 The first step in our project was to calculate the transition probability matrix, i.e. the probability that a customer moves from one aisle to another.
-For example, in our data there was a 28% probability that a customer goes from drinks to dairy, or 51% from fruit to checkout.
+For example, in our data there was a 28% probability that a customer goes from drinks to dairy.

 Next, we had to generate new customers and simulate their paths based on the calculated transition probabilities.
-And here comes OOP!
+For this, we had to use OOP.
 We created three classes:

 - a SupermarketMap class which visualizes the supermarket background.
 We used numpy and OpenCV to make the supermarket visualization, by basically creating and slicing arrays, and inserting icons in specific tiles.